 5 The written designation requirement may be documented in the RAMP, in the individual's PD, in an email or on Regional letterhead.

-6 For expanded list of RAM duties see Appendix H.3
+6 For expanded list of RAM duties see NAMP Section 1.
+Aviaton Organization, 2.
+BSEE, f.
+RAM.